(Document revised in December 2017)

-Journal of Tropical Marine Science and Technology (Jurnal Ilmu dan Teknologi Kelautan Tropis in here will be called as JITKT) operates a rigorous peer-review process.
-In most cases this is a single-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another editor in Editorial Board Member that approved by the Editor-in-Chief.
+Jurnal Ilmu dan Teknologi Kelautan Tropis (JITKT) operates a rigorous peer-review process.
+In most cases, this is a single-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Chief Editor, or another editor in Editorial Board Member that approved by the Chief Editor.

 Immediately after submission, this check is initially carried out by the technical editor to assess:

 - Suitability of the manuscript to the journal according to the aims and scope;

 The Chief Editor, or the Secretary Editor, or an Editorial Board Member in case of a conflict of interest, will be notified of the submission and invited to check and recommend reviewers.